Treyo1928/TreysHealthText-Lethal-Company-Mod/README.md

-# Trey's Health Display Mod
+# Trey's Health Text Mod

 ## Installation

-To install my Health Display Mod, follow these steps:
+### To install my Health Text Mod, follow these steps:

 1. **Download the Mod**:
-   - Download the latest version of the Health Display Mod
+   - Download the latest version of TreysHealthText

 2. **Install BepInEx**:
    - If not already installed, download and install BepInEx for Lethal Company.